Codenburg/csv-to-instances/README.md

-# Django React CRUD
+# Django + Vite CRUD reading file CSV

-This is a simple Django React CRUD application.
+Create instances of animals based on the csv file and view them.

 # Environment variables